Symmetry topological field theory and non-abelian Kramers-Wannier dualities of generalised Ising models: Boundary states and symmetric theories

 \subsection{Renormalisation group fixed points of gapped phases}

-Given a fusion category $\mc C$, it was argued in ref.~\cite{Thorngren:2019iar,Komargodski:2020mxz,Bhardwaj:2023fca} that one-dimensional $\mc C$-symmetric gapped phases of matter are in one-to-one correspondence with (finite semisimple) $\mc C$-module category $\mc M$, such that vacua are labelled by simple objects in $\mc M$.
-Given such a finite semisimple $\mc C$-module category, there exists a \emph{separable algebra object} in $\mc C$ such that $\mc M$ is equivalent to the category $\Mod_\mc C(\mc A)$ of $\mc A$-modules in $\mc C$ \cite{etingof2016tensor}.
-From the data of the separable algebra $\mc A$, one can build a renormalisation group fixed point as follows:\footnote{An analogous strategy was employed in ref.~\cite{Inamura:2021szw} in order to construct fixed point Hamiltonians in (1+1)d.} Let us denote the multiplication and the section of the algebra by $\mu : \mc A \otimes \mc A \to \mc A$ and $\Delta: \mc A \to \mc A \otimes \mc A$, respectively.
+Given a fusion category $\mc C$, it was argued in ref.~\cite{Thorngren:2019iar,Komargodski:2020mxz,Bhardwaj:2023fca} that one-dimensional $\mc C$-symmetric gapped phases of matter are in one-to-one correspondence with (finite semisimple) $\mc C$-module categories, such that vacua are labelled by simple objects in the corresponding module categories.
+Given such a finite semisimple $\mc C$-module category $\mc M$, there exists an \emph{associative algebra object} $\mc A$ in $\mc C$ such that $\mc M$ is equivalent to the category $\Mod_\mc C(\mc A)$ of $\mc A$-modules in $\mc C$ \cite{etingof2016tensor}.
+Endowing the algebra $A$ with a $\Delta$-separable symmetric Frobenius structure \cite{Fuchs:2002cm}, one can build a renormalisation group fixed point as follows:\footnote{An analogous strategy was employed in ref.~\cite{Inamura:2021szw} in order to construct fixed point Hamiltonians in (1+1)d.} Let us denote the multiplication and the section of the algebra by $\mu : \mc A \otimes \mc A \to \mc A$ and $\Delta: \mc A \to \mc A \otimes \mc A$, respectively.
 It follows from the semisimplicity of $\mc C$ that one can decompose $\mc A$ into simple objects.
 Given a simple object $X$ in $\mc C$, we notate as $|X \mc A,i \ra$ a choice of basis in the hom-space $\Hom_\mc C(X,\mc A) \equiv \mc C^X_\mc A$.
-The multiplication $\mu$ then boils down to a collection of so-called $\mu$-symbols defined as follows \cite{Fuchs:2002cm}:
+The multiplication $\mu$ boils down to the \emph{structure constants} of the algebra defined as follows \cite{Fuchs:2002cm}: